lwang-genomics/NGS_pipeline/README.md

 ### Acknowledgments

 This pipeline integrates many excellent open-source bioinformatics tools.
-Credit goes to the developers of STAR, Salmon, Trimmomatic, SAMtools, Subread, Qualimap, UCSC tools and so on.
+Credit goes to the developers of STAR, Salmon, BWA, SAMtools, Subread, Qualimap, UCSC tools and so on.